Our Marine Biology BSc Honours degree provides you with a holistic understanding of human interaction with the marine environment.

 You learn about invertebrates, fish, seabirds and marine mammals, as well as plants, algae and cyanobacteria.
 You also explore the chemical and physical properties of the oceans and their impact on marine life.

-Marine Sciences at Newcastle ranks in the top 150 universities in the world in the QS World University Rankings by Subject.
+Marine Sciences at Newcastle ranks in the top 200 universities in the world in the QS World University Rankings by Subject 2015.

 You will also take part in a number of field trips throughout the course, including an overseas residential field course in Stage 3.

 You undertake an overseas residential field course during your final year – we offer a choice between a European and non-European location each year.
-Recent locations have included the Bahamas, Bermuda and Portugal.
+Recent locations have included:

 You may also undertake your final-year dissertation overseas at a location of your choice and we will support you in setting up this project.
 This is an opportunity to explore your personal interests, and past projects have included scuba-diving-based research and observing great whales.

 These are exciting opportunities to experience new cultures, to network with scientists in other marine institutions, and to see the diversity of marine science on a global platform.

 They will also broaden your appreciation of the spectrum of marine careers available to you around the world.

 Studying marine sciences at Newcastle equips you with skills for a profession in a growing sector, and we are highly respected in this area.